ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 🌇 Shadows
-The shadows make the lights and objects in the scene feel like they are real.
+The shadows make the lights and objects in the scene feel real.
 When a ray hits an object, it will shoot rays to every light object.
 If those rays intersect with another opaque object and the light intensity is large enough, it will produce a shadow for the other opaque object.
 This also calculates multiple lights in the scene so that the shadow be accurate.
 These rays that shoot out to the light object are called shadow feelers.
 Surface acne will also be considered, thus moving the hit 0.01 units above each surface. <br>
 | Before | After
 | :---: | :---:
 | ![Before_Visual](https://github.com/ethangutknecht/RaytracingProgram/blob/main/Images/Shadows_Before.png?raw=true) |  ![After_Visual](https://github.com/ethangutknecht/RaytracingProgram/blob/main/Images/Shadows_After.png?raw=true)